awalterschulze/goderive/example/plugin/keys/Readme.md

 	"sort"
 )

-func deriveSort(list []string) []string {
+// deriveSort sorts the slice inplace and also returns it. func deriveSort(list []string) []string {
 	sort.Strings(list)
 	return list
 }

-func deriveKeys(m map[string]int) []string {
+// deriveKeys returns the keys of the input map as a slice. func deriveKeys(m map[string]int) []string {
 	keys := make([]string, 0, len(m))
 	for key := range m {